 9. Booth Western Art Museum – Cartersville, Georgia

 At first glance, Cartersville, GA, may seem a peculiar place for the world’s largest assemblage of Western art, but the location couldn’t be more fitting.
 The Booth Museum‘s 19th-century collection depicting Native Americans, cowboys and red-rock landscapes were some of the first contacts people from this region had with the Wild West, informing their thoughts and feelings as the country expanded toward the Pacific.
-Today, they offer valuable insight into the history and culture of a nation experiencing growing pains.
+Today, it offers valuable insight into the history and culture of a nation experiencing growing pains.